Yousousen/bsc_physics_cleaner/README.md

 # DOCUMENTATION

-Repository for BSc.
+Repository for B.Sc.
 Physics and Astronomy project: Improving the Performance of Conservative-to-Primitive Inversion in Relativistic Hydrodynamics Using Artificial Neural Networks.
 Thesis and presentation can be found in `thesis.pdf` and `presentation.pdf` in the root directory.

 ## DIRECTORY STRUCTURE